DSKC: Domain Style Modeling with Adaptive Knowledge Consolidation for Exemplar-free Lifelong Person Re-Identification: Methodology

-The domain-style encoder (DSE) captures domain-specific representations $\{\theta^i\}_{i=1}^{t}\in\mathbb{R}^{B\times D}$from the each instance of current domain $t$.
-To reduce inter-domain gaps, we aim to learn a unified representation by incorporating these domain-specific representations in the feature space.
-For this purpose, we propose an adaptive knowledge consolidation (AKC) mechanism to dynamically unify domain-specific representations while ensuring consistency alignment between the current and all previous domains, including knowledge unification (KU) and knowledge alignment (KA), as illustrated in Fig. \ref{fig:framework} (Adaptive Knowledge Consolidation). \\ \textbf{Knowledge Unification:} We propose a knowledge unification (KU) to dynamic integrates domain-specific representations $\{\theta^i\}_{i=1}^{t}\in\mathbb{R}^{B\times D}$ with the dedicated domain style into a unified representation $\theta\in\mathbb{R}^{B\times D}$ served as cross-domain knowledge center.
-It effectively facilitates the learning of domain-invariant knowledge by the model to alleviate catastrophic forgetting.
-Specifically, we dynamically learn adaptive weighting coefficients $\omega \in \mathbb{R}^{B \times t}$ derived from robust representation $f_B(x)$ mappings, which can be formulated as:
+The domain-style encoder (DSE) captures domain-specific representations $\{\theta^i\}_{i=1}^{t}\in\mathbb{R}^{B\times D}$ with the dedicated domain style from the each instance of current domain $t$.
+To bridge inter-domain gaps, we aim to derive a unified representation by integrating these domain-specific representations in the latent space.
+To this end, we propose unified knowledge learning (UKL) to dynamically integrate domain-specific representations and enhance knowledge consolidation across multiple domains, as illustrated in Figure. \ref{fig:framework} (Unified Knowledge Learning).
+UKL comprises knowledge unification (KU) and knowledge alignment (KA). \\ \textbf{Knowledge Unification:} We propose knowledge unification (KU) to dynamically integrate domain-specific representations $\{\theta^i\}_{i=1}^{t}\in\mathbb{R}^{B\times D}$ into a unified representation $\theta\in\mathbb{R}^{B\times D}$, which serves as a across-domain knowledge center.
+It effectively facilitates the learning of domain-invariant representations, thereby mitigating catastrophic forgetting.
+Specifically, we adaptively learn weighting coefficients $\omega \in \mathbb{R}^{B \times t}$ derived from robust representation $f_B(x)$ mappings, which can be formulated as:

-where $\mu$($\cdot$) and $\phi$($\cdot$) are mean function and linear function, respectively. $\delta$($\cdot$) indicates softmax function.
-Then, we perform weighted linear combinations of domain-specific representations using dynamically learned weighting coefficients $\omega$ to obtain the unified representation $\theta$, expressed as:
+where $\mu$($\cdot$), $\phi$($\cdot$), and $\delta$($\cdot$) denote the mean, linear, and softmax functions, respectively.
+The unified representation $\theta$ is then obtained via a weighted linear combination of domain-specific representations using the learned coefficients $\omega$, which can be formulated as:

 To ensure the new knowledge learning and the old knowledge anti-forgetting, we adopt the classical ReID loss including a cross-entropy loss $L_{\mathrm{CE}}$ and a triplet loss $L_{\mathrm{Tri}}$.

 where $f_c$ is classifier and $y$ indicates identity label.